LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 standard library for practical performance.

-A common use of lambda expressions as closure meta-arguments is to workaround closures always being extended by *appending* additional argument to construct a goal.
-For example, assume that we want to filer a list of atoms by a given length.
+A common use of lambda expressions as closure meta-arguments is to workaround closures always being extended by *appending* additional arguments to construct a goal.
+For example, assume that we want to filter a list of atoms by a given length.
 We can use the standard ``atom_length/2`` predicate despite the argument order by writing: